vocalpy/crowsetta/doc/index.rst

    :language: none

-Now that you have that, you can load it into a pandas_ dataframe or an Excel spreadsheet or a SQL database, or whatever you want.
+Now that you have that, you can load it into a pandas_ dataframe or an Excel spreadsheet or an SQL database, or whatever you want.

 .. _pandas: https://pandas.pydata.org/